OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 They have made me jealous with what is not a god; they have angered me with their idols.
 So I will make them envious with those who are not a people; I will provoke them with a senseless nation.

 ## Deuteronomy 32:22
-For a fire is kindled by my anger, and it burns to the depths of Sheol, devours the earth and its increase, and sets on fire the foundations of the mountains.
+For a fire is ignited by my anger, and it burns to the depths of the grave, consuming the earth and its yield, and setting ablaze the foundations of the mountains.

 ## Deuteronomy 32:23
 And I will bring disasters upon them; I will exhaust my arrows on them.